dart-lang/language/working/1426-extension-types/feature-specification-views.md

 are written with the purpose of conforming to this particular discipline (and thereby defines what this discipline is).
-For example, if the discipline includes the rule that you should never call a method `foo` on the representation, then the author of the view will simply need to make sure that none of the view member declarations ever calls `foo`.
+For example, if the discipline includes the rule that you should never call a method `foo` on the representation, then the author of the view class will simply need to make sure that none of the view member declarations ever calls `foo`.

 Another example would be that we're using interop with JavaScript, and we wish to work on a given `JSObject` representing a button, using a `Button` interface which is meaningful for buttons.
-In this case the implementation of the members of `Button` will call some low-level functions like `js_util.getProperty`, but a client who uses the view will have a full implementation of the `Button` interface, and will hence never need to call `js_util.getProperty`.
+In this case the implementation of the members of `Button` will call some low-level functions like `js_util.getProperty`, but a client who uses the view class will have a full implementation of the `Button` interface, and will hence never need to call `js_util.getProperty`.

 (We _can_ just call `js_util.getProperty` anyway, because it accepts two arguments of type `Object`.
-But we assume that the developer will be happy about sticking to the rule that the low-level functions aren't invoked in application code, and they can do that by using views like `Button`.
+But we assume that the developer will be happy about sticking to the rule that the low-level functions aren't invoked in application code, and they can do that by using view classes like `Button`.
 It is then easy to `grep` your application code and verify that it never calls `js_util.getProperty`.)

-Another potential application would be to generate view declarations handling the navigation of dynamic object trees that are known to satisfy some sort of schema outside the Dart type system.
+Another potential application would be to generate view class declarations handling the navigation of dynamic object trees that are known to satisfy some sort of schema outside the Dart type system.
 For instance, they could be JSON values, modeled using `num`, `bool`, `String`, `List<dynamic>`, and `Map<String, dynamic>`, and those JSON values might again be structured according to some schema.